ilenhanako/it-kid-book/infant/move_file.md

+# Send Parcels to Far Far Away Country

-hello again! it's been a long long break.
-IT kid is enjoying her holiday. now is the time for fun again. even funner, because she has her OWN MACBOOK AIR!!!!
-Yiha! so, Papa wants to transfer all the material to her own MacBook
+Hello again! it's been a long long break.
+IT kid is enjoying her holiday.
+Now is the time for fun again.
+Even funner, because she has her own MacBook.
+So, Papa wants to transfer all the material to her own MacBook.

+What's your solution?

 1. using email, she learnt on tutorial no.6
 2. using Google drive